Business Planning

 Decide which business structure is most appropriate for you: a sole proprietorship, partnership, or incorporation.

 Each structure has different legal and financial implications.
-To learn about the advantages and disadvantage of each, visit the Business Structures Information Sheet from Small Business BC.
+To compare the different types of business structures with the Business Structures Wizard.

 A lawyer or chartered accountant can also help you determine which structure is most appropriate for you.